-During the year, the Company recorded an operating profit before tax (PBT) of TShs 2,052 million, which was TShs 5,603 million or 158% above when compared to a loss before tax (LBT) of TShs 3,551 million realized in 2020.
-The increase in earnings before tax (EBT) was attributed to business recovery from the financial and operational impact of COVID 19, which impacted the Company's performance in 2020.
-In addition, the Company also benefited from cost-saving measures adopted since the outbreak of the pandemic.
-The measures, such as headcount reduction, were aimed at protecting the profitability and cash flow of the Company.
+During the year, the Company recorded an operating profit before tax (PBT) of TShs 3,962 million, which was TShs 1,910 million or 93% above when compared to a profit before tax (PBT) of TShs 2,052 million realized in 2021.
+The increase in earnings before tax (EBT) was attributed to business recovery from the financial and operational impact of COVID 19.